 1. How will the web application actually create a embedded hardware design?

 The web application will send the data to the backend engine which then parses the board requirements for the design looking at the peripheral connected, processor requirements, clock , resets, power sequencing requirements etc to choose parts and then automatically create a fresh embedded design drawing which would be visible on the schematic viewer.
-The design generated by the application can then be exported to a PCB design tool such as eagle and altium.
+The design generated by the application can then be exported to a PCB design tool such as eagle altium and cadence.

 Here is the feature list that the application can support at the moment: